matakanobu/python-monorepo/README.md

-# python-monorepo
+# Python Monorepo

-This repository is a monorepo example using Poetry.
-It manages multiple projects in a single repository and shares common code between the projects.
+This repository demonstrates a monorepo architecture using Poetry.
+It aims to manage multiple projects in a single repository and shares common code between these projects.

+## Key Concepts

+- Dependencies are managed using a `pyproject.toml` file in each directory.
+- Common code is packaged in the `shared` directory and referenced in each project.
+- Common code is referenced using relative paths, and it's not packaged as a wheel.
+- Development environment setup and deployment image building processes are managed using a Makefile and a Dockerfile.
+- Local package dependencies are handled without the use of scripts as much as possible.
+Instead, those processes are described in the Makefile and Dockerfile.

+## Use Cases

+This monorepo is intended to serve the following use cases:
+- Manage dependencies with Poetry.
+- Manage multiple projects in a single repository.
+- Share common code that is not dependent on a specific project.
+- Deploy each project as a Docker image.
+- Develop using a Devcontainer also.

 ## Directory Structure

-The repository has the following directory structure:
+Here's a breakdown of the top-level items in our directory structure:

+- `projects`: This directory houses each individual project.
+- `shared`: This is where the common code shared across multiple projects is located.
+- `pyproject.toml`: This is the root configuration file where development tools like linters and formatters such as Flake8 and Black are specified.

+The structure is as follows:

 ```
 python-monorepo